reroushdy/reroushdy/README.md

 - ✨ I am working on a website to showcase my work - thank you in advance for your patience as I figure this all out.

-- 🌱 I’m currently learning how to use visual studio code, Robot Framework and Playwright for automation testing, mySQL for data analysis, and Tableau for data visualization.
-Inkscape is also a neat open source application I use to bring the message together and also utilizing some of my design sparkle.
+- 🌱 I’m currently learning how to use visual studio code, Robot Framework and Playwright for automation testing, MySQL for data analysis, and Tableau for data visualization.
+Inkscape is also a neat open source application I use to bring the message together and also adding some design sparkle.

 ###  ✨My objective is to combine my technical and design skills to make a valuable contribution.✨